asibahi/asibahi.github.io/content/thoughts/2024-10-17-the-hanging-gardens-problem/index.md

 The part I enjoyed the most was iterating on the graphics with `raylib`.
 The library is really easy to use, if not as flexible as I hoped.
 Maybe for the next project I will do some sort of game, or just use it as generative art.

-I should watch more coding train videos.
+I should watch more Coding Train videos.